 Please refer to the United Nations COVID-19 page and to website of the World Health Organization (WHO) for authoritative information on COVID-19.
 WHO has a dedicated page with advice for the public.
 These resources are available in the six official UN languages.
 WHO also publishes daily situation reports on the virus.

-You can find more open access resources from scholarly publishers on COVID-19 HERE.
+And find more open access resources from scholarly publishers on COVID-19 HERE.

 UN News produces daily news content in Arabic, Chinese, English, French, Kiswahili, Portuguese, Russian and Spanish, and weekly programmes in Hindi, Urdu and Bangla.
 UN News and Media provides a suite of multimedia products and services covering the work of the United Nations both at Headquarters and around the world, to support the work of the international news media.